enkidevs/curriculum/airtable/introduction/intro-airtable/airtable-your-first-base.md

 Success!
 You've created your first base.
 You can now see cells, rows, columns and many other options that we'll discuss later on.

 ![gif-of-base-creation-process](https://img.enkipro.com/c017cde7a0fc0171aec5db3b0f47a944.gif)

+> Note: as with all the skills in the app, if you want to access more advanced or specific content at any time, **feel free to use the *Skill Map* tab** to jump to the workouts most relevant for you.